 Oxo-biodegradable plastic products are made from ordinary polyethylene or polypropylene.
-They are made in the same way as normal plastic, but the manufacturer adds a masterbatch which accelerates a change in the molecular structure soon after its useful life has expired so that it ceases to be a plastic.
+They are made in the same way as normal plastic, but the manufacturer adds a catalyst which accelerates a change in the molecular structure soon after its useful life has expired so that it ceases to be a plastic.
 This type of plastic can therefore be made by ordinary plastics factories at little or no extra cost.
-It places a much lower burden on scarce resources than crop-based plastic, because it is made from a by-product of refining oil for fuels, most of which would otherwise be wasted.
+It places a much lower burden on fossil resources than cropbased plastic, because it is made from ethylene, a by-product of refining oil for fuels, most of which would otherwise be wasted.

-A Life-cycle Assessment by Intertek in May 20125 confirmed that oxo-biodegradable plastic had the best LCA of all materials used for making carrier bags and bread bags.
+A Life-cycle Assessment by Intertek in May 20122 confirmed that oxo-biodegradable plastic had the best LCA of all materials used for making carrier bag and bread bags.

 One would expect organisations such as EMF, ostensibly dedicated to protecting the environment, to want to work with the oxo-bio industry and other suitably qualified experts, to understand the technology and campaign for it to be used as an alternative to ordinary plastic.
-They should be asking themselves "is oxo-bio plastic better for the environment than ordinary plastic?"
+They should not be asking themselves "is oxo-bio plastic good for the environment" but "is oxo-bio plastic better for the environment than ordinary plastic?"